jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-170.md

 #### 178. Why, in these Northern regions, is the South pole of a magnet stronger than the North pole?

+{{< img src="/graphics/physics/fig_85-4.jpg" >}}

-From the fact that magnet F assists magnet C in supporting iron DE, it is evident why the pole of the magnet that we call the South pole can support more iron than the other pole in these Northern regions.
+Magnet `F` assists magnet `C` in supporting iron `DE`.

+This is why the South pole can support more iron than the other pole in these Northern regions.

-It is supported by the Earth, the largest magnet, in the same way that magnet C is assisted by magnet F. On the contrary, the other pole is hindered by the Earth due to its unfavorable position.
+It is supported by the Earth, the largest magnet, in the same way that magnet `C` is assisted by magnet `F`.

+On the contrary, the other pole is hindered by the Earth due to its unfavorable position.